jeffreybasoah/jeffreybasoah.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Human-Centered Design and Engineering, University of Washington, 2026 (Expected)
+* Ph.D in Human-Centered Design and Engineering, University of Washington, 2026 (Expected)<br>
-  Concentration: Human-Computer Interaction, AI/ML Fairness Advised by Dr. Daniela K. Rosner and Dr. Katharina Reinecke
+  Concentration: Human-Computer Interaction, AI/ML Fairness<br>
+  Advised by Dr. Daniela K. Rosner and Dr. Katharina Reinecke<br>
 * M.S. in Human-Centered Design and Engineering, University of Washington, 2025 (Expected) Advised by Dr. Daniela K. Rosner and Dr. Katharina Reinecke
 * M.S. in Systems Engineering, University of Virginia, 2022